How do I avoid fines and fees?

 Avoid fines and fees by returning or renewing books on or before the due date, and checking your library account regularly for recall notices.

-How do you pay fines?
+How do you pay fees?

-You may pay fines in person at any library circulation desk, by cash or check, or by mailing a check made to "The University of Pennsylvania" to Van Pelt Circulation, 3420 Walnut St., Philadelphia, PA 19104-6206.
+You may pay fees in person at any library circulation desk, by cash or check, or by mailing a check made to "The University of Pennsylvania" to Van Pelt Circulation, 3420 Walnut St., Philadelphia, PA 19104-6206.
 Please note your PennCard ID number and the words "Library fines" on the memo line of the check so that we can be sure to credit the correct account.

 How do lost item replacement charges work?